 - 1. [LINESMAN] Ruling whether the kick crosses the neutral zone by knowing if it touches the ground, a player or official beyond the neutral zone. - 2.
 Marking the end of the kick (if inbounds) with a bean bag. - 3.
 Marking the dead-ball spot for any kick that goes out of bounds on your side of the field, however deep. - 4.
 Ruling whether players touched the ball or not. - 5.
 Observing any fair catch signals by players in your area. - 6.
-Observing kick catch interference against a player in position to catch the kick, if the kick comes down in your area. - 7.
-If the kick does not come down in your area, observing players who have not committed kick catch interference because they were blocked by an opponent into the returner. - 8.
-Marking all spots of illegal touching with a bean bag. - 9.
+Observing kick-catch interference against a player in position to catch the kick, if the kick comes down in your area. - 7.
+If the kick does not come down in your area, observing players who have not committed kick-catch interference because they were blocked by an opponent into the returner.

+- 8. Marking all spots of illegal touching with a bean bag. - 9.
 Ruling whether a momentum exception applies or not near the goal line. - 10.
-Observing fouls by all players generally in your area, but particularly: - (a) blocking below the waist, especially by players on your side of the field and [LINESMAN] the up back - (b) during the kick, illegal block in the back[◊] and holding fouls against Team A players trying to get down the field - (c) a Team A player returning inbounds after voluntarily going out of bounds during the down (drop your bean bag or hat to mark his exit, and your flag if he returns) - (d) illegal blocks made by players who have signalled for a fair catch - (e) safety-related fouls such as face masking, tripping or chop blocks - (f) unnecessary roughness fouls away from the ball - (g) late hits by any player after the ball is dead - 11.
-Noting the numbers of players in eligible receiver positions on your side of the formation, and observing whether anyone else is the first to touch the ball or is ineligibly downfield if the play develops into a passing play. - 12.
-Responding to bad snaps or blocked kicks by adopting run, pass or return priorities, as appropriate. - 13.
-Being directed by the Referee or Centre Judge (if either is able)[◊] to the crossing point on your sideline if the ball is kicked directly out of bounds.
+Observing fouls by all players generally in your area, but particularly: - (a) illegal blocks below the waist, especially by players on your side of the field and [LINESMAN] the up back - (b) during the kick, illegal block in the back and holding fouls against Team A players trying to get down the field - (c) a Team A player returning inbounds after voluntarily going out of bounds during the down (drop your bean bag or hat to mark their exit, and your flag if they return) - (d) kick catch interference when the kicked ball will land in your area§ - (e) illegal blocks made by players who have signalled for a fair catch - (f) contacting an opponent with the crown of the helmet or targeting a defenseless opponent above the shoulders - (g) safety-related fouls such as face masking, tripping, chop blocks or illegal blind-side blocks - (h) unnecessary roughness fouls away from the ball - (i) late hits by any player after the ball is dead - 11.
+Noting the numbers of players in eligible receiver positions on your side of the formation, and observing whether anyone else is the first to touch the ball or is ineligibly downfield if the play develops into a pass play. - 12.
+Responding to bad snaps or blocked kicks by adopting run, pass or return priorities, as appropriate. ×